seaCheng/animation-gif/README.md

 ## Getting and Building animation-gif

-Prerequisites: You will need `Qt-5.15` installed.
+Prerequisites: You will need `Qt 6.3.1` installed.

 To build, you can just run these shell commands:

     git clone https://github.com/seaCheng/animation-gif
     cd animation-gif/animation
     open animation.pro
+    build with QtCreator

 Happy hacking!